CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

                 check documentation.
             - Other solution might involve to change how the Colors are parsed in this script.

-    4 - The script requires PreserveHierarchy, OptimizeMesh and WeldVertices from ModelImporter settings set to false so Unity doesn't mismatch with the .obj file vertex order.
+    4 - The script requires PreserveHierarchy, OptimizeMesh, WeldVertices and CalculateNormals set to false in the ModelImporter settings so Unity doesn't mismatch with the vertex order.
             - This script does this automatically for you on the OnPreprocessModel () function.
+            - Don't worry about loosing Normals or Tangets they get calculated after the Vertex Colors are correctly loaded.

     5 - The script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
 If you have .obj files created from other